NWRC Research Areas: Feral Swine and Ungulate Research

 • Destroying property and fences

-• Eating ground nesting birds and other small wildlife
+• Impacting ground nesting birds and various small vertebrates and invertebrates

 • Consuming livestock feed and supplements and fouling water sources